bmun/huxley/huxley/www/js/text/checklists/AdvisorChecklistWaiversText.md

-We are currently in the process of revising our waiver process and deadlines.
+We are currently in the process of revising our waivers and related deadlines.
 More information will be posted in the coming weeks.